-Macau Pass is a leading payment service provider in Macau and is an “other credit institution” licensed under AMCM.
-It was incorporated in 2005 with initial focus on operating payment card services via “Macau Pass Cards” in Macau, which was later gradually expanded into other payment related businesses such as e-wallet and acquiring services.
+The indirect wholly-owned subsidiary of the Company, Macau Pass, is a leading payment service provider in Macau and is an “other credit institution” licensed under AMCM.
+It is principally engaged in payment card and ancillary services, e-wallet services and acquiring services.

 The Macau Pass Card is the most common contactless smart card for payments in Macau.
 There are currently more than 4.5 million cumulative MP Cards in issuance.
 The MP Card can be used for bus fare payments, payments for other public transports, car parks, government services, retail consumption, food and beverage services.
 Starting from May 24, 2022, passengers of the Macau’s Light Rail Transit can also use their MP Cards for fare payment.
 The MP Card can also be customized to include functions such as door access card, staff badge or membership card.
 Macau Pass receives commission income from merchants for processing transactions with payments made via MP Cards, and also generates revenue from ancillary card services such as sales and management of MP Cards.

 In order to stimulate domestic demand and ease financial pressure faced by local residents and businesses, the government of Macau has launched a third round of “Electronic Consumption Benefits Plan” which ran from June 1, 2022 to February 28, 2023, entitling each qualified Macau resident to receive a start-up fund of MOP5,000 and a discount grant of MOP3,000 through one of the eight locally-registered mobile payment platforms (including MPay) or the electronic consumption card.
 The government of Macau has further announced an additional living subsidy start-up fund of MOP8,000, which will run from October 28, 2022 to June 30, 2023.